Justin Turner Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks 13th in the league with a collective 9.1 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks 13th in MLB.

-- The Orioles have the 15th-ranked team ERA among all MLB pitching staffs (4.13).
+- The Orioles' 4.13 team ERA ranks 13th across all MLB pitching staffs.

-- Orioles pitchers combine to give up 23 total home runs at a clip of 1.1 per game (to rank 13th in the league).
+- The Orioles rank 14th in baseball in home runs given up (25 total, 1.1 per game).

-- The Orioles are sending Kremer (1-0) to the mound to make his fifth start of the season.
-He is 1-0 with a 6.16 ERA and 14 strikeouts in 19 2/3 innings pitched.
+- Bradish (1-0) gets the starting nod for the Orioles, his third this season.

 © 2023 Data Skrive.
 All rights reserved.